Dental Implants in Everett, WA

 Dental implants are replacements for missing teeth.
+They one of the most popular restorative dentistry procedures.
 They act as a base for fixed or removable artificial teeth.
 An implant is a surgical fixture installed into the jawbone and bonds with the natural bone over a few months.
 Dental implant surgery involves replacing tooth roots with metal, screw-like posts.
 This is followed by placing an artificial tooth that appears and functions like natural ones.
+There are many benefits of dental implants and one of them is the fact that they look and feel like real teeth.

 Types of Dental Implants